harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 `Tenant/Project`: A Tenanat/Project is using a VM Group, some advanced features like L3 VxLAN Gateway, NAT may also be included.

+`Management Network` / `Default Network`: The default network used by kubernetes management.
+Both `Host Harvester Cluster` and `Guest Kubernetes Cluster` have such a network.

+`Second Network` / `Additional Network`: A dedicated network in `Host Harvester Cluster`, it is provisioned to `Guest Kubernetes Cluster` / `VM Group`.
+There may be multi `Second Network` in  `Host Harvester Cluster`.

 `Service`: A Kubernetes Service that identifies a set of Pods using label selectors.
 Unless mentioned otherwise, Services are assumed to have virtual IPs only routable within the cluster network.

-`VxLAN`:    Virtual eXtensible Local Area Network
+`VxLAN`: Virtual eXtensible Local Area Network.

 `VTEP`: VxLAN Tunnel End Point.
 An entity that originates and/or terminates VxLAN tunnels source interface

 `VN`: Virtual Network

 `VNI`: VxLAN Network Identifier, an VNI represents an `VN`

-`L2 VNI (L2 overlay)`: emulate a LAN segment, single subnet mobility
+`L2 VNI (L2 overlay)`: Emulate a LAN segment, single subnet mobility.

-`L3 VNI (L3 overlay)`: abstract IP based connectivity, full mobility regardless of subnets
+`L3 VNI (L3 overlay)`: Abstract IP based connectivity, full mobility regardless of subnets.

-`BUM`: broadcast, unknown unicast, multicast
+`BUM`: broadcast, unknown unicast, multicast.

-`VxLAN Gateway`: an entity that forwards traffic between VxLANs
+`VxLAN Gateway`: An entity that forwards traffic between VxLANs.

-`Layer 2 VxLAN gateway`: connects terminals to a VxLan network and enables intra-subnet communication on the same VxLAN network.
+`Layer 2 VxLAN gateway`: Connects terminals to a VxLan network and enables intra-subnet communication on the same VxLAN network.

-`Layer 3 VxLAN gateway`: enables inter-subnet communication on a VxLAN network and external network access.
+`Layer 3 VxLAN gateway`: Enables inter-subnet communication on a VxLAN network and external network access.

 `NVE`: Network Virtualization Edge, Host Harvester Cluster may have multi VxLAN network, each VxLAN has related NVE in each node.

-`FDB`: Forwarding Database
+`FDB`: Forwarding Database.

+`VIP`/`EIP`: Virtual IP/Elastic IP.

 ## Motivation